riceracer/notes/machine-learning/glossary.md

 Transforming data, such as text and images, into numerical features that can be used by machine learning.

+### One-hot Coding

+Encoding for categorical, non-ordinal features: given K categories, create a binary feature for each of the categories.

+* Downsides: for high cardinality this results in sparse high-dimensional data.

 ### Penn Treebank

 University of Pennsylvania dataset of 1 million works annotated in Treebank II style, fully tagged version of Brown Corpus.